Pythium dissotocum: Importance

-P. dissotocum is primarily a water-borne pathogen, and as a result poses serious threats to plants managed via hydroponics and by irrigation.
+P. dissotocum is primarily a water-borne pathogen, and as a result poses serious threats to plants grown via hydroponics and by irrigation.
 With motile spores that can move quickly, infection spreads rapidly in water-logged crops and hydroponic systems.
 P. dissotocum can infect a large range of hosts, including many agricultural and horticultural crops like lettuce, spinach, peppers, parsnip, parsley, tomato, sugar cane, and carrot and hydroponic Cannabis sativa.
 Other economic products are threatened by the presence of P. dissotocum, including tree nurseries, maize/corn, and soybeans.
 Infection of P. dissotocum can lead to significant loss of crop yield due to necrosis of roots, root lesions, chlorosis, and damping off.
 This results in severe economic loss for farmers growing both sustenance crops, and commercial products.
 The organism is found in many regions across the Americas, Europe, and Asia, meaning that increasing globalization could cause introduction of the pathogen to potentially vulnerable crops and ecosystems.